Price note

 Why is Battle Born more expensive than SOK?

-The premium is mostly about support confidence, RV-market maturity, documentation, warranty posture, and buyer trust.
+The premium is mostly about support confidence, RV-market maturity, documentation, warranty coverage, and buyer trust.
 It may be worth it if you want fewer unknowns or plan to lean on installer support.
 It may not be worth it if the higher battery price forces cuts to the rest of the system.

 How many 100Ah lithium batteries do I need in an RV?